braket.aws.aws_device module

 - Parameters:

-task_specification (Union[Circuit, Problem, OpenQasmProgram, BlackbirdProgram, PulseSequence, AnalogHamiltonianSimulation]) – # noqa Specification of quantum task (circuit, OpenQASM program or AHS program) to run on device.
+task_specification (Union[Circuit, Problem, OpenQasmProgram, BlackbirdProgram, PulseSequence, AnalogHamiltonianSimulation]) – Specification of quantum task (circuit, OpenQASM program or AHS program) to run on device.

 s3_destination_folder (Optional[S3DestinationFolder]) – The S3 location to save the quantum task’s results to.
 Default is